-National Coded Wire Tagging and Tag Recovery - The programme was initiated in 1980 to estimate marine survival of Irish salmon stocks and exploitation rates by high seas fisheries, and home water commercial and recreational fisheries (Browne, 1982).
-Despite the closure of the mixed stock fisheries in 2007, information from this programme will continue to inform on marine survival rates and exploitation in some estuarine and rod fisheries.
+National Coded Wire Tagging and Tag Recovery - The programme was initiated in 1980 to estimate marine survival of Irish salmon stocks and exploitation rates by high seas fisheries, and home water commercial and recreational fisheries (Browne, 1982.
+Despite the closure of the mixed stock fisheries in 2007, information from this programme will continue to inform on marine survival rates and exploitation in some estuarine and rod fisheries and more importantly indicates whether fluctuations in the numbers of returning adukts are as a result of management measures of changes in factors occurring outside of management control i.e. environmental/climate changes.
 A 1 mm long magnetised tag, etched with a specific batch code is injected into the nose cartilage of juvenile fish, usually pre-smolts.
 The code identifies the origin and release conditions of any fish subsequently recaptured.
 The adipose fin is removed to facilitate the identification of these fish in the recovery programmes.
 Tagging has taken place using 10 hatchery stocks and between 1 and 3 wild salmon stocks.
 Since 1980, up to 200,000 salmon representing over 50% of the national catch in some years, have been individually examined each year to identify coded wire tagged salmon and recover these tags.
 Due to the closure of the mixed stock fisheries significantly more tags are being recovered recovered from broodstock collections in rivers where hatchery fish had been tagged and released in the previous year.
 This provides invaluable information on marine survival and exploitations rates for these tagged stocks which can be applied more generally to other rivers systems where these data are not available.